4Xplos1on/slovak-clickbait-detector/README.md

 ```
 slovak-clickbait-detector/
-  app.py                  # FastAPI backend (model loading + /predict endpoint)
+  app.py                  # FastAPI backend
-  index.html              # Web frontend (Slovak UI)
+  index.html              # Web frontend (all in Slovak)
   requirements.txt        # Python dependencies
-  headlines_clean.csv     # Dataset (447 labeled headlines)
+  headlines_clean.csv     # The dataset (447 labeled headlines)
   notebooks/              # Training notebook from Google Colab
   screenshots/            # Demo screenshots and confusion matrix
-  best_model/             # Fine-tuned model weights (not tracked, ~500 MB)
+  best_model/             # Fine-tuned model weights (not in git, ~500 MB)
 ```

 ## Limitations

-- **Small dataset.** 447 headlines demonstrates the approach but is not production-ready.
-A real system would need thousands of examples.
+- **Small dataset.** 447 headlines is enough to show the idea works, but not enough for a real production system.
+You would need thousands.
-- **Source-based pre-labeling.** Initial labels came from which site published the headline, not from the headline itself.
-Manual review caught the obvious mismatches, but some label noise likely remains.
+- **Labeling noise.** Initial labels came from which site published the headline.
+I reviewed all of them manually, but some wrong labels probably still slipped through.
-- **Slovak only.** Not tested on Czech or other related languages, despite mutual intelligibility.
+- **Slovak only.** Not tested on Czech or other similar languages.
-- **No diacritics robustness.** Headlines without proper Slovak diacritics (common in informal text) were not tested.
+- **No diacritics handling.** Did not test what happens with headlines that are missing diacritics (which is common in informal Slovak text).

 ## Acknowledgments